Lesson video

 Aim to show texture without adding actual depth.

-Think about scales, feathers, fur, skin, slime, and then reflect on your work.
+Think about scales, feathers, fur, skin, slime.

-So pause here while you have a go at this task, creating a series of implied texture samples inspired by the surface of a real or imagined animal, and then reflecting on your work.
+And then reflect on your work, which tool created the best texture and why?
+Suppose here, while you have a go at this task, creating a series of implied texture samples inspired by the surface of a real or imagined animal, and then reflecting on your work.

 I'll see you when you're finished.

-Love those feathers.
+Wow, love those feathers.

-"I think the comb worked best for the texture of the feathers because they created fine detail."
+Here's Laura, "I think the comb worked best for the texture of the feathers because they created fine detail."
 Oh yeah, I love seeing that close up and that really, really fine detail.

-And now we're onto our next learning cycle, press and impress clay creatures.
+And now we're on to our next learning cycle, press and impress clay creatures.

 Texture is the way something really feels when you touch it.